prabhudev740/TheExWhyZed/README.md

-- 👋 Hi, I’m @TheExWhyZed
+- 👋 Hi, I’m Prabhuprasad
 - 👀 I’m interested in Web Development and Machine Learning
 - 🌱 I’m currently learning Python, ML, AI and DL
 - 💞️ I’m looking to collaborate on